What are the advantages of taking classes online?

 How much time should I expect to spend on one class every week?

 The time you spend on a class can vary.
 No two instructors will format their classes exactly the same.
-Plan to spend 6-12 hours a week on one class.
+Plan to spend 6-15 hours per week on a class depending on the number of credits.
 The number of credits per class varies by course.

 Are lectures available online?